Genital Herpes Test Kit

 To use our home test kits, you need to have blisters and sores in and around the genitals.

 You will need to take a swab from the sore or blister.
-For the most accurate result, you should take this swab before the sore or blister heals over.
+The swab gives the most accurate results if it is rubbed directly on an open sore or blister.
+You may have to break the blister to take a good sample.

 - Once you have taken your sample, use the pre paid and addressed envelope to send it to our lab.